emilygv/emilyvernon.com/services.md

 {% include hero_intro.html
-title= "Brand storytelling synchronisation" subtitle= "You’re told to ‘tell our story’ consistently, but campaigns and touchpoints feel a bit disjointed." description= "We will identify the root causes of your brand's problem, build the most impactful tools and ensure your teams can manage the brand overtime." image= "/assets/images/services_package_02.png"
+title= "Brand storytelling synchronisation" subtitle= "You’re told to ‘tell our story’ consistently, but campaigns and touchpoints feel disjointed." description= "We will identify the root causes of your brand's problem, build the most impactful tools and ensure your teams can manage the brand overtime." image= "/assets/images/services_package_02.png"
 %}

 {% include hero_intro.html
-title= "Product-market fit focus" subtitle= "You’re tasked to launch relevant products or services, but feel uncertain and teams are stretched." description= "We will scale your business and its credibility by creating a great user experience, relevant to your users, stakeholders and business goals." image= "/assets/images/services_package_03.png" image_on_left= true
+title= "Product-market fit focus" subtitle= "You’re asked to launch relevant products or services, but teams feel uncertain and stretched." description= "We will scale your business and its credibility by creating a great user experience, relevant to your users, stakeholders and business goals." image= "/assets/images/services_package_03.png" image_on_left= true